Your Privacy

 • maintaining databases of our staff, Board, panel members and contractors;

-• performing our obligations under contracts; and
+• performing our obligations under the tenancy contract, such as repair appointments; and

 • to help us respect your choices and preferences.